BA (Hons) Contemporary Performance

 - International Independent Study Module (optional)

-Modules are designed to give students an opportunity to acquire a solid understanding of theory and the opportunity to put their own ideas into practice.
-The modules ensure that you have a strong foundation in the core skills needed to work professionally and creatively.
+Modules are designed to give students an opportunity to gain a solid understanding of theory and the opportunity to put their own ideas into practice.
+The modules ensure that you have a strong foundation in the core skills needed to work in a competitive, creative professional environment.

-Our students will explore the fundamentals of theatre and performance through specialist classes in voice, movement, theatre and text.
+Our students explore the fundamentals of theatre and performance through specialist classes in voice, movement, theatre making and text.

-Our staff are experts in their own specialist fields and we also work closely with visiting professionals who bring their own unique perspectives through weekly delivery, in performances, in workshops and in masterclasses.
+Our staff are experts in creating performance and we work closely with visiting professionals who bring their own unique practice perspectives through weekly delivery, in performances, in workshops and in masterclasses.

 Guest lecturers bring in their local and international experience with wonderful opportunities to gain relevant, current and dynamic hands-on experience.
-Previous collaborators include: Mr. and Mrs. Clark, Organised Kaos, Volcano Theatre, Mark Winstanley and Morgan Thomas, among many others.
+Previous collaborators include: Re:Live, Mr. and Mrs. Clark, Organised Kaos, Volcano Theatre, Mark Winstanley, Morgan Thomas, and Marc Rees among many others.

 Students will work with our core staff:

-Students will also work with visiting specialist performance practitioners such as: Mr. and Mrs. Clark, Organised Kaos, Volcano Theatre, Mark Winstanley, Carri Munn and Morgan Thomas, among many others.
+Students may also have guest lectures from, or work with, visiting specialist performance practitioners.
+Previous professional practitioners have included: Mr and Mrs Clark, Organised Kaos, Marc Rees, Volcano Theatre, Re:Live, NTW, People Stand Up, Mark Winstanley, Carri Munn and Morgan Thomas, among many others.